 - .vtype

 The variable type, typically "discrete" or "continuous".
-Can be any character vector of length 1; if not a character, is converted to one with
+Can be any character vector of length 1, but is converted to lowercase with

 A name to give to the distribution.
-Can be any character vector of length 1; if not a character, is converted to one with
+Can be any character vector of length 1.

 Object to be tested